gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 ---
 title: How Marketers Can Use AI-Powered Newsletters to Turn Scattered Content Into an Owned Audience
-description: Learn how to use AI-powered newsletters to collect, summarize, and distribute content from multiple sources, build an owned audience, and create a repeatable content distribution system.
+description: A practical guide to building AI-powered automated newsletters that aggregate content from RSS feeds, YouTube, and social media into a curated digest.
 thumbnail: /assets/articles/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.png
 category: tutorials
 tags: ['Newsletter', 'AI', 'Content Strategy', 'Email Marketing']